ketkiambekar/NJIT-capstone-project/README.md

 The project consists of 2 parts:
 ## 1) Topic Modelling :
-We use Latent Dirichlet Allocation (LDA) Algorithm (clustering) to detect broad topics in the in the text corpus.
+Uses Latent Dirichlet Allocation (LDA) Algorithm (clustering) to detect broad topics in the in the text corpus.

 ## 2) Topic Classification using Machine Learning
-We then use Machine Learning to implement topic classification on the topics detected in part 1.
+Uses Machine Learning to implement topic classification on the topics detected in part 1.

 ### Instructions to run.
 1) Clone the repository